kitplummer/pi-sense-hat/README.md

 ### Events

-A SenseHat intance generates readings from the various sensors on the Sense HAT, grouped into three different event types:
+A SenseHat instance generates readings from the various sensors on the Sense HAT, grouped into three different event types:
 * `motion`
 * `environment`